cgoettel/recipes/cookies/emily-peanut-butter.md

 - &frac12; teaspoon baking powder
 - &frac14; teaspoon salt

+##Directions
+Preheat oven to 350&deg;F.

-Beat together butter and peanut butter until well combined.
+Beat butter and peanut butter together until well combined.
 Add sugars and beat until fluffy.
 Add egg, milk, and vanilla extract and mix until smooth.
-Add flour, baking soda, baking powder, and salt and mix just until blended.
+Add baking soda, baking powder, and salt and mix just until blended.
+Beat in flour until combined.

 Roll balls of dough in white sugar before placing on an ungreased baking sheet.
-Bake at 350 degrees F for 10 to 12 minutes.
-Do not over bake.
-Let cookies cool on baking sheet for at least 3 minutes before removing to wire racks to cool completely.
-Store in an airtight container at room temperature
+Bake at 350&deg;F for 10&ndash;12&nbsp;minutes.
+Do not over bake; they're better softer.
+Let cookies cool on baking sheet for at least 3&nbsp;minutes before removing to wire racks to cool completely.
+Store in an airtight container at room temperature.